 A Beacon in Swansea

-A summarized chart of St. Olave’s history was produced in celebration of one-hundred-and-thirty years of worship in October 2016, and is available for download in PDF format here.
+A summarized chart of St. Olave’s is available for download in PDF format here.

 “Wood, Stone and Stained Glass, Saint Olave’s Anglican Church, 1886 – 1981” was produced by our third rector, The Reverend Dr. V. D. Wigmore.
 He describes the origins and dedications of all the windows, font, and components of the chapel.
 He also provides a historical sketch of the life of Olaf Haraldson, who became Saint Olave, and details our ties with St. Olave’s Hart Street in the London, England business district.